-For more details on all these announcements, as well as our announcements from VMware Explore US, you can head to the recording for EUC CTO Shawn Bass’s session, “What’s New in Anywhere Workspace.”
+For more details on all these announcements, as well as our announcements from VMware Explore US, you can watch the replay of our solutions keynote, “Setting the North Star for a Hybrid Work World” and then head to the recording of EUC CTO Shawn Bass’s session, “What’s New in Anywhere Workspace.”
 From there, check out the entire VMware Explore video library, which is free for anyone to watch, including those who didn’t attend in person.

 Our announcements built on several key themes, and we had many opportunities to discuss these during the event.

 Digital employee experience

 One of these themes was sharing our definition of a digital employee experience (DEX) solution.
 While many DEX offerings focus on measuring and analyzing employee experience, our solution also includes the ability to deliver experiences, as well as remediate any issues when they do arise.
 We use the diagram below to illustrate our DEX solution.
 To learn more, see our digital employee experience solutions page.